azuredevcollege/trainingdays/day6/challenges/challenge3.md

 ```shell
 d20a67de0c86993f07dbc0774a883e5d6414693b5fdd9f2b183426bf4a5835c3
 ```
-If you open a browser on your computer and visit 127.0.0.1:5000 you will reach the web daemon which is running inside the container and listens on port 80.
-We some kind connect host's 5000 port to container's 80 port.
+If you open a browser on your computer and visit 127.0.0.1:5000, you will reach to the web daemon which is running inside the container.
+Somehow, we mapped host's TCP 5000 to containers TCP 80.

 <img src="./img/nginx2.png">

-Now let's create a second container and connect that to the ```second_network``` and try to reach webserver.
+Now, let's create a second container and connect that to the ```second_network``` and try to reach webserver.
 But first let's get webserver's ip address.
 Type ```docker container inspect webserver``` and check Ip address section.
 In my case it's "IPAddress": "172.18.0.4".
 Ok, we are now ready to create the second container.

 Type:
 ```shell